-‘Brutal’ Animal Abuse: Dog’s Nose, Ears Ripped Off Purposefully, Humane Society Issues Reward For Information
+‘Brutal’ Animal Abuse: Dog’s Nose, Ears Ripped Off Purposely, Humane Society Issues Reward For Information

 “It appears that someone purposely maimed this poor dog, which has caused it a great deal of suffering.
 This kind of cruelty is unacceptable.
 We need to be a voice for these animals and as a community, we need to speak through our strong actions to make sure this doesn’t happen again.”

 It’s unclear if the dog had any identifiable information such as a microchip attached or if investigators have any leads in the horrific case.
-However, the MHS is offering a sizeable reward of $2,500 for help with its investigation.
+However, the MHS is offering a sizable reward of $2,500 for help with its investigation.

-Ironically, despite the nature of neglect and abuse sustained by the dog, it will likely recover from its wounds and learn to love again; it’s in their nature.
+Ironically, despite the nature of neglect and abuse sustained by the dog, it will likely recover from its wounds.
 That’s why it’s difficult to fathom why anyone would take part in such an unconscionable act against a loving creature.

 Dogs are one of the few creatures that can co-exist with humans and become loyal companions for life.
 There is no reason anyone can put forward that could explain why he or she attacked the dog in such a manner.
 Even if the animal showed signs of hostility or an unwillingness to follow commands, an owner has options: listing it for sale or taking it to a shelter where it can receive proper care and be listed for adoption to a forever home.